Snore through the heatwave thanks to these 24 easy, expert-approved hacks on how to sleep in the heat.

 9. Ventilate the attic

-If you have an attic, open the hatch to it.
+While it's generally thought best to keep windows closed in hot weather (opens in new tab), if you have an attic, open the hatch to it.
 This will give the hot air in the house somewhere to escape to and will bring down the room temperature in the bedrooms.

 It's also a good idea to keep your bedroom doors open to help hot air escape and to circulate cool air from your open windows.